-113 Funding to rebuild the nuclear weapons production complex increased from \$9 million in FY2001 to \$197 million in FY2002.
+&lt;sup>112 Funding to rebuild the nuclear weapons production complex increased from \$9 million in FY2001 to \$197 million in FY2002.
 The Bush Administration requested \$243 million for FY2003.
 See Weisman, Jonathan.
 Nuclear Arms Scientists May Lack "Sense of Mission".
 USA Today.
-March 18, 2002.
-P. 6 sufficient reserve or surge capacity for research, development, and production; a sufficient stock of assets, such as tritium, to support the deployed and responsive force of nuclear warheads; and the capacity to maintain the readiness of sufficient numbers and types of weapons.
-Specifically, the NPR recommends that the infrastructure have the capacity to identify and repair emerging problems in existing warheads in three to four years and to allow for the design, development, and production of new types of warheads within five years of a decision to enter full scale development.
-115
+Mar.
+18, 2002.
+P. 6

-114 U.S. Senate Committee on Armed Services.
+&lt;sup>113 U.S. Senate Committee on Armed Services.
 Statement of John A. Gordon, Undersecretary of Energy for Nuclear Security and Administrator, National Nuclear Security Administration.
-February 14, 2002.
+Feb.
+14, 2002.

 The Administration has identified a number of specific tasks that the infrastructure must accomplish over the next decade.
-At the top of the list is the refurbishment of several existing warheads, including the W87, B61-7/11, W80, and W76.
+At the top of the list is the refurbishment of several existing warheads, including the W87, B61-7/11, and W76.
 It plans to retain these aging warheads for the foreseeable future.
 This refurbishment effort will take place at the Pantex Plant, and will use most of the existing capacity at that facility.
 In addition, the NPR has indicated that the United States should be able to produce new warheads if the international security environment dictates.
-Therefore, the NPR reportedly indicates that Pantex will need to expand its capacity, from the current level of around 350 warheads per year to 600 warheads per year, 116 so that it could assemble sufficient quantities of new warheads without interfering with the planned refurbishment program.
+Therefore, the NPR reportedly indicates that Pantex will need to expand its capacity, from the current level of around 350 warheads per year to 600 warheads per year, so that it could assemble sufficient quantities of new warheads without interfering with the planned refurbishment program.
 In the past decade Pantex has concentrated on dismantling warheads removed from service; in the future, DOE will schedule warhead dismantlement at Pantex when there is time between refurbishment and other production efforts.
 DOE also plans to expand the capacity at the Y-12 Plant in Oak Ridge, Tennessee, so that it can meet the expected workload for replacing uranium components in the existing U.S. nuclear arsenal.
-117